BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/spiedie_matlab.md

 1. Open MATLAB R2019b
 2. In the top bar in "Environment" select "Set Path"
-3. If you do not see \\\\lightning.pods.bu.int\matlab\remotesubmission\19b in your path follow the next few steps, if you do move on to step g.
+3. If you do not see \\\\lightning.pods.bu.int\matlab\remotesubmission\19b in your path follow the next few steps, if you do move on to step 7.
 4. Click "Add Folder"
 5. Next to "Folder:", in the text box type this: \\lightning.pods.bu.int\matlab\remotesubmission\19b
 6. Click "Save", then click "Close"